 The study of sociology focuses on the social relationships and institutions that comprise social life in our own and other societies.
 It is a diverse and complex field that spans many relevant contemporary social topics and prepares students for careers requiring a deep understanding of the intricacies of contemporary life.
 The study of sociology encourages students to scientifically analyze the social world to inform policy and promote meaningful social change.

-The Department of Sociology engages all students in a process of learning the tools of critical social analysis, and the Bachelor’s Degree in Sociology is outstanding preparation for a wide range of careers.
-For those who want to focus specifically on applying the analytical tools of sociological thinking to social problems and their solutions, we offer a concentration in Policy and Social Problems.
+The Department of Sociology engages all students in a process of learning the tools of critical social analysis, and the bachelor’s degree in Sociology is outstanding preparation for a wide range of careers.
+For those who want to focus specifically on applying the analytical tools of sociological thinking to social problems and their solutions, we offer a concentration in Policy & Social Problems.

-Students across many disciplines take introductory Sociology courses as part of their course of study, and we also have a Sociology minor, as well as a robust concentration within the Bachelor of Liberal Arts program.
-In addition, Sociology faculty are involved in many interdisciplinary undergraduate programs at U Mass Lowell, including Gender Studies, Labor Studies, Disability Studies, Environment and Society and Peace and Conflict Studies.
+Students across many disciplines take introductory sociology courses as part of their course of study, and we also have a Sociology minor, as well as a robust concentration within the Bachelor of Liberal Arts program.
+In addition, Sociology faculty are involved in many interdisciplinary undergraduate programs at UMass Lowell, including Gender Studies, Labor Studies, Disability Studies, Environment & Society and Peace & Conflict Studies.
 At the graduate level, the Sociology Department contributes to a number of interdisciplinary efforts, and is central to the Masters of Public Administration (MPA) program.